 From Cieza the river runs through small towns and villages like Abarán, Blanca, Ojós, Archena, Ricote and Ulea, all with their own quirks and charm making them well worth a visit.
 You can drive through the whole valley or if an active holiday is what you’re after there are many hiking, horse riding, biking and rafting opportunities.

-3. San Pedro del Pinatar Nature Reserve and Marina de la Salinas
+4. San Pedro del Pinatar Nature Reserve and Marina de la Salinas

-4. Salto del Usero – Bullas hidden oasis/waterfall
+5. Salto del Usero – Bullas hidden oasis/waterfall

-Keep in mind that you’re not allowed to drive down and park next to the Salto and that you will be enjoying the area at your own risk.
-Visitors are advised not to jump and to respect the flora, the fauna, and the geological formations.
+Keep in mind that you’re not allowed to drive all the way down and park next to the Salto and that you will be enjoying the area at your own risk.
+Visitors are advised not to jump and to respect the flora, fauna, and geological formations of the area.

-5. Cartagena City
+6. Cartagena City

 No visit to Murcia is complete without exploring Cartagena, a beautiful port city where every twist and turn tells a tale about its rich history.
 Thanks to its strategic position on the Costa Calida, Cartagena has been inhabited by several cultures such as Arabs and Romans which all have left their own mark on its cultural heritage.

 The most important landmark in the city is the old Roman Theatre which dates all the way back to between 5th and 1st century BC.
-However, it wasn’t until 1988 when the first remains of the theatre were rediscovered during the demolishing of another old building.
+However, it wasn’t until 1988 that the first remains of the theatre were rediscovered during the demolition of another old building.
 Today you can visit not only the Roman Theatre itself but also a large museum which will take you on an exciting journey through time.

-6. Bateria de Castillitos
+7. Bateria de Castillitos

 Built between 1926 and 1933 in order to defend Cartagena Bay, these Disney-esque battery emplacements offer breathtaking views and the thrill of exploring the gun control bunkers, several towers and the massive guns close up.
-Constructed by the British, the cannons were the best of its kind at the time and were placed in a way that could not be seen from the sea level.
+Constructed by the British, the cannons were the best of their kind at the time and were placed in a way that could not be seen from sea level.
 Although proven they could fire a projectile over 35 miles, they were only fired once during the Spanish Civil War.

-7. Castle of Lorca
+8. Castle of Lorca